- An .ISO disc image is compatible with Mac and Windows.

 - TrepStar accepts only .ISO files

-- Some systems require a .iso image file for input.
-If you work on a mac, it's not obvious how to create a .iso image file from your DVD (or CD).
+- your Mac If you work on a mac, it's not obvious how to create a .iso image file from your DVD (or CD).

 - You will have to convert the disk image file created by the mac (.CDR file) that's created using software like iDVD.

 or Roxio, or Alcohol 120.).

-- Connect your external drive, or put your DVD in your Mac, or open your iDVD project if you're using iDVD.
+- Connect your external drive, or put your DVD in your Mac, and/or open your iDVD project if you're using iDVD.

 - Open Disk Utility (located in Applications>Utilities folder). (use finder to get to applications utilities)